tijmenvangulik/Ergometerspace/landing.md

 				<header class="major">
 					<h3>Platform</h3>
 				</header>
-				<p>It works on chromium based browsers (Chrome, Edge, Brave etc) and as native app on android and iOS.
+				<p>It works on chromium based browsers (Chrome, Edge, Brave etc)You can install the web app as offline app straight from the browser (even on Android).
+It is also possible to install it as native app on android and iOS from the store.
 Connect to the ergometer using USB or bluetooth.</p>

 			</div>
 		</div>
 	</section>